GSA/automate.fedramp.gov/content/resources/_index.md

 Get involved in critical discussions that are shaping the future of OSCAL at FedRAMP.

-The FedRAMP OSCAL **Data Bites** series is a monthly meeting space for dialogue between developers who use OSCAL and the FedRAMP automation team.
+The FedRAMP OSCAL **Data Bytes** series is a monthly meeting space for dialogue between developers who use OSCAL and the FedRAMP automation team.
 Please [sign up](https://forms.gle/3YV5MArL6vmbJDhx7) to receive monthly invites and notifications.